 This guide compares Samsung’s all-new Galaxy S20 to the older Galaxy S10 for potential buyers trying to decide which phone to buy.
-The Galaxy S10 is an excellent phone with plenty to offer along with a new lower price tag, but you should still consider the Galaxy S20.
+The Galaxy S10 is an excellent phone with plenty to offer along with a new lower price tag, but you should still consider the Galaxy S20 and its fancy cameras.

-- The Galaxy S20 release date is March 6th
+- The Galaxy S20 release date was March 6th

 - Samsung is offering three different models, all bigger than the S10

 - They’re really expensive, and the Galaxy S10 got a price cut

 |Screen Resolution||3200 x 1440 & 120Hz||3040 x 1440 & Only 60Hz|

 |Storage & RAM||128GB & 8-12GB RAM||128GB & 8GB RAM|

 |Processor||Snapdragon 865 or Samsung Exynos 995||Snapdragon 855 or Exynos 9820|

 |Cameras||12MP main, 64MP telephoto, 12MP ultra-wide lens, ToF||12MP main, 12MP telephoto, 16MP ultra wide-angle lens|